eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/nesting.md

 For further details, please refer to [CX-0128 Demand and Capacity Management Data Exchange][StandardLibrary].

-<br/><br/>

 ## Example

 The supplier produces five different toys on two different production lines for the customer.
 Afterwards the produced toys of both production lines are colored in the same paint shop.
 All five toys pass through the same paint shop within the colouring process.

-Production line 1 is used to produce toys 1, 2 and 3 for the customer.<br/>
+- Production line 1 is used to produce toys 1, 2 and 3 for the customer.
-Production line 2 is used to produce toys 4 and 5 for the customer.<br/>
+- Production line 2 is used to produce toys 4 and 5 for the customer.

-The supplier has created a Capacity Group "Production Line 1" with the directly linked Material Demands of toys 1, 2 and 3.<br/>
+- The supplier has created a Capacity Group "Production Line 1" with the directly linked Material Demands of toys 1, 2 and 3.
-The supplier has also created a Capacity Group "Production Line 2" with the directly linked Material Demands of toys 4 and 5.<br/>
+- The supplier has also created a Capacity Group "Production Line 2" with the directly linked Material Demands of toys 4 and 5.
-For the paint shop the supplier has created another Capacity Group "Paint Shop", but without directly linked Material Demands.
+- For the paint shop the supplier has created another Capacity Group "Paint Shop", but without directly linked Material Demands.
 Instead, the supplier linked the Capacity Groups "Production Line 1" and "Production Line 2".
-<br/><br/>
-The customer requires 60 pieces of toy 1, 40 pieces of toy 2 and 50 pieces of toy 3 in the respective week.
-Therefore the Capacity Group "Production Line 1" has an aggregated Material Demand of 150 pieces per week.<br/>
+- The customer requires 60 pieces of toy 1, 40 pieces of toy 2 and 50 pieces of toy 3 in the respective week.
+Therefore the Capacity Group "Production Line 1" has an aggregated Material Demand of 150 pieces per week.
-Of toy 4, the customer wants 100 pieces and of toy 5 70 pieces in the respective week.
-Accordingly the related Capacity Group "Production Line 2" shows an aggregated Material Demand of 170 pieces per week.<br/>
+- Of toy 4, the customer wants 100 pieces and of toy 5 70 pieces in the respective week.
+Accordingly the related Capacity Group "Production Line 2" shows an aggregated Material Demand of 170 pieces per week.

 With the Nesting, the supplier achieves that the latest Material Demands that are linked to "Production Line 1" and "Production Line 2" are automatically available and considered in his Capacity Group "Paint Shop" without any further activities.
 Also in case a new toy 6 would be requested by same customer and produced on e.g. "Production Line 2", the supplier would only need to add it to that Capacity Group and automatically its Material Demand would also be considered in the Capacity Group "Paint Shop", thus also avoiding time-consuming additional maintenance on the demand side for "Paint Shop" Capacity Group.